MicrosoftDocs/power-pages-docs/power-pages-docs/configure/migrate-bootstrap.md

 `pac powerpages bootstrap-migrate -p "WebsiteFolderPath"`

 This command creates a new folder after migration with **V5** appended to the folder name.

+> [!NOTE]
+> You can replace existing folder with Bootstrap version 3 using the [upload command](#step-4-upload-the-migrated-website-record) if you want to revert from Bootstrap version 5 later.

 More information: [`pac powerpages bootstrap-migrate`](/power-platform/developer/cli/reference/powerpages#pac-powerpages-bootstrap-migrate)